 If you want, use the dropdown menu to add other fields from your form.
 Choose Number, calculation or date field to reference one of those field types; or choose Variable to reference a dropdown, checkbox or radio button field.

 If you’re adding a number, calculation or date field: Choose a section of your form, then a field within that section.
-Press Insert to add it to the calculation.
+Use Insert to add it to the calculation.

 Type operators and functions to refine the calculation.
 Jump to Operators and functions to see the full list and learn more.